microprediction/monteprediction/TFRO.md

 - See [CrunchDAO.com](www.crunchdao.com) for more challenges

 ## If you are looking for general guidance
-Some students ask me for very general advice on what to learn or what do do with their career, but they invariably ignore the first piece of advice I give them so that's as far as things go.
-That advice is to never, ever attempt to determine that something mathematical or technical won't be useful and is not worth your time to learn.
-There is copious science suggesting that pruning of this sort will materially impact your long term potential.
+Some students ask me for very general advice on what to learn or what do do with their career, but they invariably ignore the first piece of advice I give them so I'm left thinking hmmm, should I offer more advice that will also be ignored?

+If you would also like to ignore the one tiny morsel of advice I'm pretty sure about then here it is.
+That advice is to never, ever attempt to determine that something mathematical or technical *won't* be useful and is not worth your time to learn.
+You *don't* know how your brain works.

+There is copious science suggesting that pruning learning consciously or though laziness will materially impact your long term potential.
 That's all I've got.
 See [this](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop) comment.

 ## If you are looking for reading recommendations
 I don't mind sharing my personal reading list on robust portfolio and ensembling literature [here](https://github.com/microprediction/precise/blob/main/LITERATURE.md), but it is what is is.